 The timestamp prefix is arranged: year, month, day, hour, minute, second, fraction-of-second: `2018-02-20-12-46-12-3865`

 Spreadsheets are saved in .csv format, and labels are saved as .pdf.

-Should this occur, correct the affected fields and drop the updated spreadsheet into your Dropbox again.
+To continue, correct the affected fields and then drop the updated spreadsheet into your Dropbox folder again.

 Be careful not to drop the same file in twice to as this could cause duplicate orders to be created.
 An import cannot be undone once it has completed successfully.